SelecTree: Tree Detail

 Longevity Greater than 150 years.

-Leaves Elliptic and Lobed, Medium to Dark Green, Bronze, Red, Orange or Multicolored, Deciduous.
+Leaves Elliptic and Lobed, Green, Red or Purple or Bronze, Deciduous.

 Brown Acorn, Medium (0.50 - 1.50 inches), fruiting in Fall or Winter.

 Bark Dark Gray or Red Brown, Fissured.

 Shading Capacity Rated as Moderately Dense in Leaf.

 Shading Capacity Rated as Moderate out of Leaf.